subashiT/subashiT/README.md

 S3-slack-notifier - An event-driven AWS pipeline that instantly notifies a Slack channel when a file is uploaded to S3 — built with **Lambda (Python)** and defined via **Terraform (IaC)**. fully automated.\
 🔗 Repository | https://github.com/subashiT/s3-slack-notifier

-Architecture designed for production-Ready WordPress on AWS | HA, Auto-Scaled, Secure & Cost-Optimized 🔗 Repository | https://github.com/subashiT/wordpress-aws-production
+Architecture designed for production-Ready WordPress on AWS | HA, Auto-Scaled, Secure & Cost-Optimized. \
+🔗 Repository | https://github.com/subashiT/wordpress-aws-production

 📫 Connect with Me